BobAleena/DuplicateSorter/README.md

 node duplicateSorter.js

-This starts the sorter taking in two files - a baseline file and a file to check. both must reside within the tmp subfolder.
+This starts the sorter taking in two files - a baseline file and an input file to check. both must reside within the tmp subfolder.

 go to: http://localhost:8888/ or http://localhost:8888/start

-sends output to newemails.txt
+sends output to newEmails.txt

 If the email already exists in baseline, then it prepends: 'Duplicate' to the entry and adds to the 'duplicates.txt' file